Inventory Shrinkage Guide for Small Businesses (+ Calculator)

 Inventory shrinkage is the difference between a product’s recorded stock count and the amount physically on hand.
 The difference between these two amounts is referred to as “shrink.”
 In a retail setting, it is also sometimes called retail shrink.
 Either way, both mean the same thing—you’re missing inventory you thought you had.

-How To Calculate Inventory Shrinkage
+How to Calculate Inventory Shrinkage

-To get an accurate count of your inventory and its shrinkage you must track your inventory levels continuously.
+To get an accurate count of your inventory and its shrinkage, you must track your inventory levels continuously.
 You can download and use our free Inventory Management Workbook to create a system that will work for you, or you can check out our suggestions for the best retail POS systems to automate the process.

 Download our Free Inventory Management Workbook

-Causes of Inventory Shrinkage & Prevention Strategies
+Causes of Shrinkage in Retail

 Shoplifting

-Businesses that sell high-value, high-demand products are also often targeted by shoplifters.
-For example, when I managed retail spas, aestheticians locked away their products after finishing treatments and before leaving the room.
+For example, when I managed retail spas, aestheticians locked their products after finishing treatments and before leaving the room.
 Before we started that practice, it was common for customers to slip skincare products into their purses or pockets when redressing after a treatment.

 Other types of customer theft, such as coupon scams or online fraud, also affect your profits and bottom line but aren’t necessarily revealed as missing units.
 You can spot this type of loss by examining sales figures and discount reports—this is where using a robust POS system comes in handy.